The Wisconsin Department of Safety and Professional Services is responsible for issuing licenses to qualified applied behavior analysts in the state.

 Master’s programs that incorporate BACB-approved practica – Practica and intensive practica are included as part of the curriculum in many behavior analyst master’s programs.
 These must meet the following minimum requirements that are automatically included in master’s programs with a BACB-approved practicum:

-Supervised independent fieldwork – If your master’s program includes a practicum that is not already pre-approved by the BACB, you can still qualify for the BCBA® exam by completing at least 1,500 hours of independent fieldwork that includes two weeks of supervision.
+Supervised independent fieldwork – If your master’s program includes a practicum that is not already pre-approved by the BACB, you can still qualify for the BCBA® exam by completing at least 1,500 hours of independent fieldwork.

 Alternatives to supervised experience – You can also qualify to take the BCBA® examination if you meet either of these conditions: